Applied-Machine-Learning-Lab/HAMUR/README.md

 # HAMUR

-Official implementation of our paper "HAMUR: Hyper Adapter for Multi-Domain Recommendation".
+Official implementation of our paper "HAMUR: Hyper Adapter for Multi-Domain Recommendation" in CIKM 2023.

 You could cite our paper if you find this repository interesting or helpful:
 ```